365 Things to Do in Memphis #158: Splash Around at A Splash Park

 Open daily Memorial Day through Labor Day, CMOM’s awesome splash park will keep the kids cool and entertained all summer long!
 There are more than 40 sprayers, misters, “geysers”, tunnels and play areas, plus some lawn chairs and a few picnic spots.

-The Memphis Children’s Museum splash park is open 10 a.m. to 5 p.m. daily during the season, excluding major holidays.
-For non-members, tickets are $20 for non-members, which includes the splash park and the Museum.
+The Memphis Children’s Museum splash park is open seasonally from Memorial Day to Labor Day-- 10 a.m. to 5 p.m., excluding major holidays.
+For non-members, tickets are $20.
+For members, splash pad is included in the seasonal price.

 6309 Great View Dr. North